 The Design Management Institute (DMI) is an international nonprofit organization that seeks to heighten awareness of design as an essential part of business strategy.
 Founded in 1975, DMI has become the leading resource and international authority on design management.
 DMI has earned a reputation worldwide as a multifaceted resource, providing invaluable know-how, tools and training through its conferences, seminars, membership program, and publications.

-Design Forum Finland actively promotes the competitiveness and development of Finnish industry and culture through the means of design.
-This work seeks to improve the exposure of Finnish design and to increase the use and applications of design in industry.
-Design Forum is an information centre of design presenting a wide range of news and materials on the achievements and strengths of Finnish design both within the country and abroad.
+Design Forum Finland actively promotes the competitiveness and development of the Finnish industry and culture through the means of design.
+This work seeks to improve the exposure of Finnish design and to increase the use and applications of design in the industry.
+Design Forum is an information center of design presenting a wide range of news and materials on the achievements and strengths of Finnish design both within the country and abroad.

 The International Council of Design (ico-D) promotes design excellence and upholds the importance of design as a key medium for progressive social change.

 The DesignSingapore Council was established in 2003 to help develop the nation's design sector.
 The vision of the DesignSingapore Council is for design to differentiate Singapore from global competition.
-As the national agency for design, the Council's mission is to develop the design sector, and to help Singapore use design for innovation and growth, as well as to make life better.
+As the national agency for design, the Council's mission is to develop the design sector and to help Singapore use design for innovation and growth, as well as to make life better.